Stop Using This Item If You Care About Your Dog's Safety

 For these reasons I strongly suggest you stay FAR away from retractable leashes.

-This comprehensive program will give you all the tools and knowledge you need to raise and train your new puppy into a well-trained and well-behaved dog!
+This comprehensive book will give you all the tools and knowledge you need to raise and train your new puppy into the dog of your dreams!